Cash-Economy/BMGF/README.md

 ## What are we doing?

-92% of low-income households state that financial stability is more valuable to them than higher income.
-Hundreds of millions of households manage their credit through savings pools.
-These, however, are inflexible and disconnected from the formal economy.

-*We propose a flexible, formalised savings pool model that builds credit history and generates interest income for the users that is personalised not generic, and fun rather than stressful.*
+moneydays is a flexible, social savings application that is personalised not generic, and fun not stressful.
+It calculates optimum savings based on variable income; stimulates savings through proven savings lottery models; enacts those transactions; and transforms the economic dialogue into an optimistic one.
+With moneydays, anyone can save!

 [Our latest product demo video](https://vimeo.com/185554227)